 Meet Content Advisor Feature In Internet Explorer

 Content Advisor is the inbuilt feature of Internet Explorer that allows you to view the content across web.
 It is a tool for controlling the types of content that your computer can access on the Internet.
 After you turn on Content Advisor, only rated content that meets or exceeds your criteria can be viewed.
 You can adjust the settings to suit your preferences.
-In Internet Explorer 10+, Content Advisor is disabled by default, this article deals with way to enable it:
+In Internet Explorer 10+, Content Advisor is disabled by default.

 Now, consider a scenario, suppose you have enabled the feature but later you want to make some modifications to the filtering done by Content Advisor; and unfortunately you forgot the password!
 This became the cumbersome situation, because every time you’ll visited a non rated site, Internet Explorer will keep asking to view it.
 Also you’ll need the supervisor password (also called as administrator password) even to disable the feature itself.